defuse-protocol/docs/market-makers/verifier/intent-types-and-execution.md

 The intent does not mention Alice, as _the signer_ of the intent defines the account that performs transfer.

-This intent goes into a payload object that looks as follows.
+This intent is part of the payload, which should have the following members:
+- signer_id - signer acount id
+- verifying_contract - contract address to which intents are sent
+- deadline - timestamp in ISO 8601 format
+- nonce - 256 bit value (which has clear [requirements](link) for structure)
+- intents - array of intents

 The "intents" in there contains the same intent from above, but in an array, because users can submit multiple intents to be executed as a batch in order.
 Keep in mind the [caveats explained here](intent-types-and-execution.md#note-on-ordering-of-intent-execution-and-atomicity) about the order of execution.

 ```json
 {